Common name: Blue Devil

 Reproduction

-Breeding Blue Damselfish in captivity can be challenging but is possible.
+Breeding Blue Devils in captivity can be challenging but is possible.
 They are egg layers, and the male typically guards the eggs until they hatch.
 Providing flat surfaces in the tank can encourage spawning behavior.
 The fry are delicate and require special care, including feeding on rotifers and newly hatched brine shrimp.

 Health and Common Issues

-Blue Damselfish are hardy fish but can be susceptible to common marine diseases such as ich and marine velvet.
+Blue Devils are hardy fish but can be susceptible to common marine diseases such as ich and marine velvet.
 Ensuring a clean tank environment and a balanced diet helps prevent these issues.
 Quarantine new additions to the tank to avoid introducing diseases.

 Habitat

-Blue Damselfish are native to the Indo-Pacific region, including the Great Barrier Reef, the Philippines, and Indonesia.
+Blue Devils are native to the Indo-Pacific region, including the Great Barrier Reef, the Philippines, and Indonesia.
 They prefer warm, shallow reef environments with plenty of coral and rock structures to explore and establish territories.